Breaking News | Azman Air apologizes to NCAA DG, Minister over false allegations

 By Lawani Mikairu

-Azman Air Tuesday apologised to the Director General of Nigeria Civil Aviation Authority, NCAA, Captain Musa Nuhu, over false allegations made by a staff of the airline against the Director General.
+Azman Air on Tuesday apologized to the Director General of Nigeria Civil Aviation Authority, NCAA, Captain Musa Nuhu over false allegations made by a staff of the airline against the Director General.

 The airline also extended the apology to the authority and the Minister of Aviation, Senator Hadi Sirika for the embarrassment the published allegations would have caused them.

-According to a statement signed by Azman Air‘s Accountable Manager, Muhammad Hadi Abdulmunaf and released Tuesday night, the airline said it has established that the letter containing the false allegations actually came from a staff of the airline, to management’s disappointment.
+According to a statement signed by Azman Air‘s Accountable Manager , Muhammad Hadi Abdulmunaf and released yesterday night, the airline said it has established that the letter containing the false allegations actually came from a staff of the airline, to management’s disappointment.

 “At the suspension of our services by the NCAA, an overzealous staff, who erroneously thought that the suspension was dictated by our failure to pay for the advert, without the knowledge and consent of management of Azman, authored the unfortunate allegations against the DG.”